cbg-ethz/VILOCA/README.md

 `--windowsize`: In case no insert file is provided, the genome is tiled into uniform local regions. `windowsize` determines the length of those local regions.
 It should be of roughly the length of the reads.
 This is also the length of the haplotypes that are produced.

+`-p`: Posterior threshold (default: 0.9) when calling variants from haplotypes.

 ### Output
 `haplotypes` This directory contains the reconstructed local haplotypes as separate fasta files per local region.

 `coverage.txt` List of each local region with start and end positions, and number of reads considered in the region.

 `cooccurring_mutations.csv` The file contains one row per occurrence of a mutation in each haplotype, listing all haplotypes where a mutation is present.
+Note that the posterior threshold is not applied here.

 ## Development/CI with Docker
 The following command in the root directory will let you interact with the project locally through Docker.